pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedES6-ES2015.md

             * const [a, b,,, c] = [1, 2, 3, 4, 5, 6];
             * console.log(a, b, c);
                 * The console will display the values of a, b, and c as 1, 2, 5.
+    * Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements
+        * In some situations involving array destructuring, we might want to collect the rest of the elements into a separate array.
+            * The result is similar to Array.prototype.slice(), as shown below: const [a, b, ...arr] = [1, 2, 3, 4, 5, 7];
+                console.log(a, b);
+                console.log(arr);
+                * The console would display the values 1, 2 and [3, 4, 5, 7].
+        * Variables a and b take the first and second values from the array.
+After that, because of the rest parameter's presence, arr gets the rest of the values in the form of an array.
+The rest element only works correctly as the last variable in the list.
+As in, you cannot use the rest parameter to catch a subarray that leaves out the last element of the original array
+    * Use Destructuring Assignment to Pass an Object as a Function's Parameters
+        * In some cases, you can destructure the object in a function argument itself.
+            * Consider the code below:
+                const profileUpdate = (profileData) => {
+                  const { name, age, nationality, location } = profileData;

+                }
+            * This effectively destructures the object sent into the function.
+This can also be done in-place: const profileUpdate = ({ name, age, nationality, location }) => {

+                }
+            * When profileData is passed to the above function, the values are destructured from the function parameter for use within the function

 ![End Banner](Documentation/botton-1200x350.gif)